 Why Leith Is One Of Our Favourite Places To Visit In Edinburgh

 For hundreds of years, Leith has served as the port of Edinburgh.
 Rich in history, the original harbour dates back to the 14th century and has welcomed a fair few travelling kings and queens to our shore.
-In fact, for Game of Thrones fans out there, you can even visit “King’s Landing”, the official place where King George IV landed on the 15th of August 1822.
-Occupied and fought over by the Scottish, English and French for centuries, the area is today a lively hub of eateries and entertainment which has remained true to its motto throughout the years – Persevere.
+In fact, for Game of Thrones fans out there, you can even visit “King’s Landing”, the official place where King George IV landed on 15th August 1822.
+Occupied and fought over by the Scottish, English and French for centuries, the area is today a lively hub of eateries and entertainment, which has remained true to its motto throughout the years – Persevere.

 Getting On Board With Things to Do In Leith

-As you exit the Parliament House Hotel, turn left and take a stroll down Leith Street.
+As you exit our hotel, turn left and take a stroll down Leith Street.
 The mile-long Leith Walk links the east end of Princes Street (where we are) to the Leith district where you will find one of the most amazing places to visit in all of Edinburgh – the Royal Yacht Britannia.
 Once the former floating residence of Her Majesty the Queen, the Royal Yacht Britannia is today one of Scotland’s best-loved visitor attractions.
 Follow in the footsteps of royalty as you tour what life was like on-board a royal voyage.
 If sailing the royal seas is not what you had in mind, hit the docks in one of Edinburgh’s most iconic walks, Walk the Water of Leith.